-In partnership with Penn Medicine Government and Community Relations, we provide health literacy materials at various health fairs and community events.
-Be on the lookout for the Penn Libraries table for free health information!
+In partnership with Penn Medicine Government and Community Relations and the University of Pennsylvania Office of Government & Community Affairs, we provided health literacy materials at various health fairs and community events prior to the COVID-19 pandemic.

-Through various partnerships and platforms, we also provide health literacy-related opportunities at Penn and beyond including professional organizations and conferences.
-The Community Health Outreach Team welcomes opportunities to share successes and challenges in the area of Community Health Outreach with fellow librarians and public health workers beyond Penn via phone/video calls, at conferences, in-person meetings, etc.
+Through various partnerships and platforms, we also provide wellness and health literacy-related opportunities at Penn and beyond including professional organizations and conferences.
+The Community Health Engagement Team welcomes opportunities to share successes and challenges with fellow librarians and public health workers beyond Penn via phone/video calls, at conferences, in-person meetings, etc.

 West Philadelphia Women's Day 2020